X-Men - Death of a Fan

 There had been plenty of bad superhero movies before X3 that I had seen, so it's not like I didn't know superhero movies could be terrible.
 It was the fact that the first two had been so good that some schmuck, who had no reverence for the source material or just the last two movies that got it here, could steer such an established franchise so far off the rails for obvious toy-marketing and commercialism.
 Had I been a little older at the time, I might have noticed this more from the transition of Tim Burton to Joel Schumacker with the Batman movies.

-I had so naively believed that since the X-Men already had a couple good movies under their belt, that it wouldn't take such a nosedive into crap.
+I had so naively believed that since the X-Men already had a couple of good movies under their belt, it wouldn't take such a nosedive into crap.
 At least the Batman movies slowly transitioned downward and are still watchable, including the bad ones just because they're so over the top.
 X3 is just a bland superhero movie that could have replaced any of the characters with anyone else.
 It's so formulaic and typical that you wonder why anyone bothered.
-It's so bad that it's story and conclusion was ultimately retconned by the X-Men movies that followed.
-Even Logan, my favorite movie from last year, takes place in a time-period where the first movie happened but the third does not.
+It's so bad that its story and conclusion were ultimately retconned by the X-Men movies that followed.
+Even Logan, my favorite movie from last year, takes place in a time period where the first movie happened but the third does not.
 Professor Xavier is still a jerk to Wolverine at times, but it's a more endearing and complicated relationship than they even barely attempted in X3.

 x3_1-1024x435.jpg